 Preserved lemons are lemons that have been preserved using a mixture of salt water and lemon juice.
 Over time this softens the lemons, making the rinds edible.
-You will often find preserved lemons in North African food (a bit like this Moroccan Vegetable Tagine!) giving a citrus-y, floral flavour to the recipe.
+You will often find preserved lemons in North African food (a bit like this Moroccan Vegetable Tagine!) giving a

 This is my take on a classic vegetarian Moroccan stew – the tagine.
-Filled with chickpeas, carrot and butternut squash then flavored with warming spices, honey and preserved lemons.
+Filled with chickpeas, carrot and butternut squash then flavoured with warming spices, honey and preserved lemons.
 Perfect for Meatless Monday and so tasty!

 - 1 tablespoon oil

 - 1 preserved lemon, finely chopped (I use Belazu Beldi Preserved Lemons)